List of Tests Parameters Included In Arthritis Profile 75

 - LIVER PROFILE(11).
 All the significant organs in the human body need legitimate consideration.
 Liver comes among the significant organs of the body.
 It produces unique kinds of compounds, bilirubin, proteins and so on, which are imperative for our body.
 The Liver sub-profile bundles 11 test parameters.
 This profile assesses the levels of the different liver enzymes.

-- CHOLESTEROL PROFILE(8) Cholesterol is a steroid in our body.
+- NORMAL CHOLESTEROL PROFILE(8) Cholesterol is a steroid in our body.
 It makes the membranes for cells in all organs and tissues in the body.
 It is used to make hormones which are fundamental for development, advancement and reproduction.
 It produces bile acids which are required to collect nutrients from the food we eat.
 The test for cholesterol evaluates full-scale cholesterol that is transported into the blood by lipoproteins.

 - KIDNEY PROFILE(5).
 Kidney profile is commonly known as The Renal profile.
 With its 5 test parameters, it screens the kidney wellbeing.
 The kidney is one of the indispensable organs in the body.
 It channels around 180 litres of blood for the day.